petervekony/letsplay/README.md

 ## Prerequisites

+You need to clone the repository to your local machine first.

 Since there is no front-end included in the project, it requires the use of an API tool (like Postman with a GUI, or HTTPie in the terminal or with a GUI).
-So far I've only tested using Postman.
+So far I've only tested using Postman and HTTPie.

 Running the API requires a Java Development Kit installed.
 This project was written using JDK 17.